seiyria/seiyria.github.io/_posts/2019-01-28-game-automation.md

 };
 ```

+(_note: This code was changed slightly, it should be using the notation that allows you to interpolate an object key when declaring it, ie [WINDOW_STATES.BRIDGE] but Jekyll doesn't like that so much.
+The correct version is in the repository!)

 For the "main" screen, there are several different states represented: whether you have a gift, whether you have an achievement, and of course there is the "not that" state, which we can infer by the absence of the prior states.
 So, that one image is very telling and very useful to us!
 As for how I got those particular colors, I ran the program and made it tell me what color is there, then I recorded it so I would know for the future what color it is - I didn't use an eyedropper or anything.
 There are plenty of ways to accomplish this, though.

 So, now we have some states and somewhat-reliable detection _of_ those states.
 We can add some state-machine-esque transitions now in our polling loop (to be shown in a bit).
 For now, lets focus on transitioning between the main screen and another screen.
 Here is how I have it set up: